 Where To Go On Holiday In Italy

-Moving south down the west coast of Italy, you'll discover Naples, the birthplace of pizza.
+Moving south down the west coast of Italy, you'll discover Naples, the home of pizza.
 This is a hotchpotch of a city, with extreme wealth mixing with poverty and petty crime.
 It's castles, panoramas, food and culture are every bit as magical as elsewhere else in Italy, although it can take a holidaymaker an open mind and a sharp eye to dig out the real beauty of the city.
 If you don't mind a bit of a challenge, it's worth every minute.
 Day trips to Mount Vesuvius, Pompeii and Herculaneum are a must.
-Just watch your handbag, whilst noting at the same that bumbags aren't sheek.
-Good luck with that.

 If you're wondering where to go for stunning Italian coastline, exquisite food and the perfect Mediterranean climate, the Amalfi Coast is unparalleled.
 You don't have to have a deep wallet to enjoy it here, although it helps.
 If you're only here for a short time, take an excursion to Capri and see how the other half live.
 Better still, hire a scooter and allow your senses to be saturated by the scenery.
 Pit-stops at any of the beautiful towns and villages along the route (such as Positano and Maiori) will leave you wishing you'd booked for longer.